 The views of people living with dementia and their carers are needed to feed into this process at an early stage.
-This will mean that the proposal is not just informed by clinical expertise but is also based on the lived experience of people with dementia.
+This will mean the proposal is informed by both clinical expertise and is based on the experience of people living with dementia.

 It would be useful to hear about how you cope in a crisis, the types of services you rely on, and any gaps in support, or improvements you want to see.
 We want to capture your story in a way which suits you.

 You can download a copy of the story tool here.
 We can talk on the phone, or record it on paper, or film – it is your choice.
-Please contact us at firstname.lastname@example.org or call Katie Blissett on 07545934705.
+Please email us at email@example.com or phone Katie Blissett on 07545 934705.

 If you are a patient group/community group/or carers group and are able to host an online focus group of people who use your services please contact us on email@example.com.